 The POWER button turns the display on and off.
 The display draws 35 mA when on and .3 mA when off.
 The display is equipped with a backlight for low-light conditions.
 Enable the backlight by pressing the UP arrow or turn the backlight off by pressing the DOWN arrow.
-The model X4D has three levels of backlighting.
+There are three backlight brightness levels.